gmichaud/DirectDebitAccountReceivable/README.md

 ### Installation

 ##### Install the customization project
-1. Download DirectDepositAccountReceivable.zip from this repository
+1. Download DirectDebitAccountReceivable.zip from this repository
-2. In your Acumatica ERP instance, import DirectDepositAccountReceivable.zip as a customization project
+2. In your Acumatica ERP instance, import DirectDebitAccountReceivable.zip as a customization project
 3. Publish the customization project

 ### Configuration